latent-variable/rshell/src/README.md

 However, the second time it will not be able to make the folder but it will not print done either.

+When using pipes and wanting to exit out of the program, you will have to type and enter exit twice in order to fully exit; this is only with pipes.